Financial fraud in digital transactions is a growing concern as technology advances, and more and more people embrace digital transactions.

 Let’s explore the common types of financial fraud.

-Types of Financial Fraud
+Types of Financial Fraud in digital transactions

 The only victim in creating a Fake Bank Account is the lending institution.
 The borrower creates a completely false identity and uses it to establish a fake bank account to secure the loan.

 Fake Information involves providing false information about one’s income or assets.
 Some fraudsters may also include fake personal references or employers, often with the help of a co-conspirator.

 Mortgage Fraud involves providing false information on a mortgage application to obtain a loan.
 It can be done by overstating income, or by understating liabilities or the value of the property being mortgaged.

 The aim is to obtain a larger loan than borrower eligibility or a property loan less than the property worth.